AbdelrahmanYahia/wes_gatk/Docs/cnv_prep.md

 ### Prep gatk env:

-You can update choose one of those options:
+You can choose one of those options:

 1. create gatk env and use it while runnig the CNVworkflow”: